velck/InterCV/README.md

 # InterCV

 InterCV stands for Interactive Curriculum Vitae.
+An HTML document written in HTML, CSS, and JavaScript.
+Intended to become an interactive account of my professional history, featuring lessons I learnt therefrom.
+Also featuring a special section dedicated to a prospective employer the document could be sent to.
+The section will make an effort to convince the employer of how suitable for a position I am.
 It is intended to be hosted on a personal domain.

 The project has several aims: